hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

 5. **Comprehensive Tests:** The example tests now cover `execExpr` with different methods and scenarios, including a test for `NUMBER_TYPE` in `resToArr`.
 This is important because `ANY_TYPE` is handled differently.

-6. **`resolver` Tests:** Added tests for `makeResolver` with both valid JSON and invalid JSON input, demonstrating more nuanced testing.
+6. **`resolver` Tests:** Added tests for `makeResolver` with both valid JSON and invalid JSON input, demonStarting more nuanced testing.

 **How to run the tests:**